 Diagnosing a patient's mesothelioma cell type is the most important stage of the diagnostic process.
 Knowing a patient's cell type helps doctors determine the best course of treatment.

-Pathologist sometimes misdiagnose epithelioid mesothelioma as something else because epithelioid cells have similar characteristics to other types of cancer cells, such as adenocarcinoma.
+Pathologists sometimes misdiagnose epithelioid mesothelioma as something else because epithelioid cells have similar characteristics to other types of cancer cells, such as adenocarcinoma.

-Good pathologists use a thorough immunohistochemistry process help prevent a misdiagnosis.
+Good pathologists use a thorough immunohistochemistry process to help prevent a misdiagnosis.
 Immunohistochemistry uses special stains containing markers that help the pathologist distinguish cancer cells from one another.
 These stains detect specific proteins only found in epithelioid mesothelioma cells, which the pathologist can see under the microscope.

 There are 4 main markers used to distinguish epithelioid mesothelioma from other types of cancer:

 - Calretinin: Calretinin is a calcium-binding protein used to distinguish epithelioid mesothelioma from adenocarcinoma.
-A recent analysis found that calretinin showed a sensitivity of 82 percent and a specificity of 85 percent in the diagnosis of epithelioid type mesothelioma.

 Sensitivity has to do with the ability of a test to determine if a patient has a disease.